katur/eegi/INSTALL.md

 ### Set up dev database

-In `eegi/eegi/local_settings.py`, add connection info for dev database.
+Add dev database connection info to `eegi/eegi/local_settings.py`.
-This could be a dev database that already exists on another dev machine, or a new database on your own machine; you could import an existing dump, or you could generate an empty dev database from scratch with `./manage.py migrate`; whatever suits your needs.
+This might be a dev database that already exists on another machine, or a new database on your own machine.
+You might import an existing dump, or you might generate an empty database from scratch with `./manage.py migrate`.
+Do whatever suits your needs.

 ### Python dependencies